Inexact subdomain solves using deflated GMRES for Helmholtz problems: Numerical results

 \section{Numerical results}

 We now provide numerical results for our model problem on the unit square.
 We take the right-hand side $f$ to be given by a point-source at the centre of the domain.
 Unless stated otherwise, 10 ppwl are used to construct the mesh and we let $n_{\text{glob}}$ be the number of DOFs along each edge of the square.
 For the domain decomposition, we use a uniform decomposition into $N$ (square) subdomains.
-Overlap is then added by appending one layer of mesh elements in a Cartesian manner (note that this means subdomains touching only one edge of $\Omega$ are rectangular rather than square).
+Overlap is added by appending one layer of mesh elements in a Cartesian manner (note that this means subdomains touching only one edge of $\Omega$ are rectangular rather than square).

-For the outer solve we use preconditioned FGMRES with the one-level RAS preconditioner \eqref{eq:03}.
+For the outer solve we use preconditioned FGMRES with the one-level RAS preconditioner \eqref{bootland_mini_03_eq:03}.
 The tolerance for the relative residual has been set at $10^{-6}$.
-For the inner solve on the subdomain level we use preconditioned GMRES with the two-level deflation preconditioner \eqref{eq:04} instead of a direct solver.
+For the inner solve on the subdomain level we use preconditioned GMRES with the two-level deflation preconditioner \eqref{bootland_mini_03_eq:04} instead of a direct solver.
 Note that subdomains systems are decoupled and so can be solved locally in parallel.
 We will vary the inner tolerance for the relative residual between $10^{-10}$ and $10^{-2}$ in order to assess an appropriate level of accuracy needed when solving the subdomain problems.
+The solver is equipped to deal with both symmetric (Dirichlet) and non-symmetric systems (Sommerfeld), as we use the RAS preconditioner together with GMRES, which do not require symmetry.

 All matrices are constructed using FreeFem (http://freefem.org/) while the solvers are then implemented using PETSc (http://www.mcs.anl.gov/petsc/).
 Computations are carried out on a laptop with an i7-10850H processor having 6 cores (12 threads).